twenty20solutions/github-deployment/README.md

 ### Contributing

 If you're interested in improving the GitHub Deployment Automation Project, please fork the repository and submit pull requests.

----

-This version of the README now includes details on how to configure `.env` files for environment variables, providing flexibility and security for managing sensitive data.